Find me on

 I’ve known many brides who get engaged and within a few hours to a few days, they have a date and venue and immediately start planning.
 That’s great and it works well for some couples!
-Many Americans choose to have a “short” engagement of just a year or less.
 I’ll never forget when I heard Sofia Vergara on a late night talk show saying that she had been engaged for a few years with no wedding date set.
 She explained that especially in her culture, engagements are meant to be enjoyed for a long time before wedding planning.
 Being engaged is a new step in a relationship, so take some time to soak it in with your fiancé if there’s no rush!

 2. Set a Budget

-After you’ve had some time to enjoy being engaged, you should discuss and set a budget with all of the people who will be financially involved in your wedding.
+Discuss and set a budget with all of the people who will be financially involved in your wedding.
 This is so incredibly important!
 Wedding vendors and decorations can add up quickly.
-If you don’t have a budget for your entire wedding and a budget percentage for each vendor category (photography, florals, etc.), it’s easy to wind up spending much more than you had intended.
-When this happens, the budgets for the remaining vendor categories will have to be reduced or you risk going over-budget.
+Without setting a total wedding budget, it’s easy to wind up spending much more than you had intended in the beginning and have little to no funds left for various vendor categories.

 3. Create a Guest List